Nothing compares to the simple pleasure of riding a bike

 Over the course of a month, we rode 21 miles per day through a combination of streets and bike paths.
 We focused on finding safety techniques that were effective in making drivers more aware of cyclists.
 We experimented with bike lights during the day to see how well it grabbed the driver’s attention.
 The light was placed on different parts of the bike and body to see what locations were the most effective.

-After analyzing the data, we found that using a light on the back of the helmet was the most successful at increasing driver awareness.
+After analyzing the data, we found that using a light on the back of the helmet was successful at increasing driver awareness.
 The light attracted the drivers attention and increased the distance that the driver gave the cyclist when they passed.
+The brighter the light the better it was.

 The height of the light also made a difference.
 When the light was positioned higher on the body, drivers used more caution.
 We theorize that when the light was attached to the helmet, the light source moved, making it more unpredictable.
 As a result, drivers used more caution.